Once you’ve begun collecting online reviews, you’re all set to turn your reviews and client testimonials into a powerful source of new referrals.

 Further, we believe the SEC could point to FINRA Regulatory Notice 17-18 which addresses this topic covering testimonials of registered representatives.
 In the notice, FINRA states: “FINRA does not regard unsolicited third-party opinions or comments posted on a social network to be communications of the broker-dealer or the representative for purposes of Rule 2210, including the requirements related to testimonials in paragraph (d)(6).”

-Ideas to Promote Your Testimonials and Endorsements Selectively (and Compliantly)
+Ideas to Promote Your Online Reviews and Testimonials Selectively (and Compliantly)

-While the SEC permits you to create advertisements featuring only a subset of your reviews, you must not cause ‘any misleading implication or inference’.
-Fortunately, the SEC suggests this concern can be addressed by including a disclaimer that the excerpted review(s) are not representative and including a link to ‘all or a representative sample’ of your testimonials.
+While the SEC permits you to create advertisements featuring only a subset of your reviews, they also say advisors must not cause ‘any misleading implication or inference’.
+Fortunately, the SEC suggests this concern can be addressed by including a disclaimer that the excerpted review(s) are ‘not representative’ and including a link to ‘all or a representative sample’ of your testimonials.

 This means you’ll have opportunities to promote your reviews in various ways, both online and offline.
 Below are a few ideas to get your creative juices flowing.
 As always, be sure to discuss your specific circumstances with your compliance team first.

-You’ll have opportunities to promote your reviews on popular social media sites like Facebook, Instagram, LinkedIn, and Twitter, but doing so compliantly within the character count limitations and other constraints means it’s important to proceed with caution.
+You’ll have opportunities to promote your reviews on popular social media sites like Facebook, Instagram, LinkedIn, and X (Twitter), but doing so compliantly within the character count limitations and other constraints means it’s important to proceed with caution.

-You’ll need to ensure you’re incorporating the required clear and prominent disclosures alongside the review, along with a link to a representative sample of your testimonials (e.g. reviews on your own website or Wealthtender profile page).
+You’ll need to ensure you incorporate the required clear and prominent disclosures alongside the review, along with a link to a representative sample of your testimonials (e.g., all of your reviews on your own website or Wealthtender profile page).

 Since Instagram doesn’t allow links in its posts, be sure to type out the link to your full list of reviews and consider including your QR code within the post image to satisfy compliance requirements.